kargnas/laravel-ai-translator/README.md

 ## AI Service

 Currently, this package uses Claude from Anthropic for translations.
-Support for GPT-3.5, GPT-4, and GPT-4 Turbo is planned for future releases.
+Support for GPT-3.5, GPT-4, and GPT-4o is planned for future releases.

 ## Contributing